 We would recommend Course 2 in particular, as a good general overview of impact.
 Those with more experience of impact may find the advice and tools in Courses 3 and 4 useful.

 Epigeum is a spin-out company from Imperial College London, which was then acquired by Oxford University Press in 2015.
 They provide online courses tailored to universities and colleges.
-SHU has subscribed to a suite of researcher development courses which are available via the SHaRD webpages.
+SHU has subscribed to a suite of researcher development courses which are available via the Epigeum instructions on the Doctoral School webpages.

 Good to know